Exploiting Scale-Variant Attention for Segmenting Small Medical Objects: Experimental Results

 For MRI and CT image modalities analysis, as shown in \cref{fig:vis2}ab, it is possible to overlook the overlapping medical objects, particularly ultra-small ones.
 For instance, all tested models in the control group failed to identify an ultra-small tumor inside the liver.
 In addition, HRNet, nnUNet, and TransNetR missed an ultra-small cyst at the edge of the kidney.
 Moreover, UNet++ and CFANet incorrectly emphasized the background as a tumor or liver region in the example image, and UNet misclassified a cyst as a tumor.
 Although the organ region (\eg, liver and kidney) detected by SOTA methods in the control group appeared complete, the pathological regions, such as the tumor and cyst, were either larger (hepatic tumor) or smaller (cyst) than the ground truth in the example image.
 However, SvANet accurately differentiated between organs and their pathological regions.
 Furthermore, SvANet captured the morphological details of the liver, hepatic tumor, kidney, and cyst in the example image, closely aligning with the ground truth annotations.

 For tissue cell recognition in the TissueNet dataset, as shown in \cref{fig:vis2}c, both TransNetR and SvANet effectively delineated cell boundaries and accurately labeled the cells and nuclei regions, closely resembling the ground truth.
-In contrast, other SOTA methods struggled to categorize cells and nuclei, leading to difficulties in differentiating cell boundaries and merging several cells into one.
-For sperm cell analysis, as presented by the final image in \cref{fig:vis2}d, SvANet precisely located all sperm positions and effectively recognized the region of the broken-line tail of an abnormal sperm.
-Conversely, tested methods like HRNet struggled to distinguish the broken-line shape.
-Moreover, UNet, nnUNet, and TransNetR misclassified an unhealthy sperm head as healthy, as indicated by a green subregion in \cref{fig:vis2}d.
+In contrast, other SOTA methods struggled to categorize cells and nuclei, leading to difficulties in differentiating cell boundaries and merging several cells.
+For sperm cell analysis, as presented by the final image in \cref{fig:vis2}d, SvANet precisely located all sperm positions and effectively recognized the region of the short tail of an abnormal sperm.
+Conversely, tested methods like PraNet and CFANet struggled to differentiate the head and tail of the unhealthy sperm, as illustrated in the zoomed-in region of \cref{fig:vis2}d.
+Moreover, UNet, UNet++, HRNet, nnUNet, and TransNetR misclassified an unhealthy sperm head as healthy, as indicated by a green subregion in \cref{fig:vis2}d.

 These visualization results align with the findings discussed in \cref{sec:results1} and \cref{sec:results2}, suggesting that SvANet holds significant potential for application in general small medical object recognition across various medical imaging modalities for disease diagnostics, surgeries, \etc.